Fraud Awareness Tips: Learn How To Spot a Scam

 Because there is no foolproof way to prevent fraud, awareness is the best defense.
-Please review our tips below, and use your best judgment in all transactions.
+Here are a few tips to keep in mind.

-We don't own, buy or sell vehicles listed on our site.
+We don't own, buy or sell the vehicles listed on our site.

 BuyHerePayHere.Autotrader.com is an online vehicle listing service that connects car buyers with sellers.
 We are not car dealers.
 Any listing information about a particular car comes directly from the seller-not us.

-If you receive an email that implies we're selling or buying a vehicle, please report it to us and to law enforcement.
+If you receive an email that implies that Autotrader or Kelley Blue Book are selling you a vehicle, please report it to us and to law enforcement.
 It's most certainly a scam.

 We don't offer automotive warehousing or shipping services.